lukmanul96/DockerGrpProject/README.md

 ### NGINX - ~~LUKMAN~~

+## NGINX - What is NGINX?

+Nginx is a powerful, advanced web server we can use to serve a variety of content, such as static web pages and APIs.
+In this section, we’ll begin by creating a new Dockerfile with the required instructions for building and running the Nginx image.

 ## Using the NGINX Open Source Docker Image

 You can create an NGINX instance in a Docker container using the [NGINX Open Source Image](https://registry.hub.docker.com/_/nginx/ "NGINX Open Source Image") from Docker Hub.